libbytanner/startup/notes.md

 Query database in a separate file, then call those functions from your service endpoints.

 To query the database, use filters like $lt, $gte, etc. You can find, insert, and update JSON objects within the database.

+Its pretty easy to switch from memory to database, MongoDB is easy to use.